EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 So I have created a page where you can share your screenshots of this list with others and I really hope you can help me out or have fun sharing screenshots since I am not the best at taking nice looking screenshots myself.
 You can make screenshots using the `F11` key and find them in the `Screenshots` folder inside of the `Screenshots !
 Racemenu Presets !
 Game Generated` Mod.
-I have moved a screenshots to this[page](SCREENSHOTSDISPLAY.md) to never be limited by the space on this overview and instructions page.
+I have moved a screenshots to this [page](SCREENSHOTSDISPLAY.md) to never be limited by the space on this overview and instructions page.
 To learn how share your screenshots check the [Contibutng](#contiuting) section of this guide.

 ## Installation